-Various pollutants, dust, smoke and air in the air enter our blood and cause heavy damage to the kidneys.
+Various pollutants, dust, smoke, and air enter our blood and cause heavy damage to the kidneys.
 The main function of the kidney is to remove impurities from the blood.
-But when large amounts of pollutants are absorbed into the blood, there is excessive pressure on the kidney, which reduces its performance.
+But when large amounts of pollutants are absorbed into the blood, excessive pressure on the kidney reduces its performance.
 Experts say that polluted air can also increase the risk of chronic kidney disease (CKD).
 This problem bothers people living in densely populated people.

 How to rescue

 - Avoid being near crowded areas and factories.

 - Take a healthy diet.

 Bones are also weak due to air pollution.